How Stress Affects Blood Glucose and Tips to Reduce It

 Everyday things which lead to stress are:

-Constant frustration and stress caused by long-term issues with blood sugar regulation might also wear people down and make them neglect their diabetes care.
+Constant frustration and stress caused by long-term issues with blood sugar regulation might also wear people down and make them neglect their care for the condition.

 For instance, they might begin to ignore their blood glucose levels or forget to check them, or even adopt poor lifestyle habits, like eating processed and junk foods, smoking, drinking alcohol and exercising less.

-This is known by the name diabetes burnout.
+This is known as diabetes burnout.
 Physical stress like injury and illness can lead to increased blood glucose levels.

-You need to follow these simple steps and find our if mental stress has any influence on your blood glucose levels.
+People need to follow these simple steps and find our if mental stress has any influence on their blood glucose levels.

-Use your home monitor and test your sugar and make sure to enter the result.
+Use the home monitor and test the sugar and make sure to enter the result.

-After two weeks, you need to look through your results to find out if there is a link or pattern between the blood glucose levels and stress levels.
+After two weeks, look through the results to find out if there is a link or pattern between the blood glucose levels and stress levels.

 1. Use deep-breathing techniques or exercises to relax under stress.
-You can visit stress management class to learn these techniques.
+Visit stress management class to learn these techniques.

 2. Exercise on a regular basis.

-3. Look through your schedule and find out if you can make any lifestyle changes to lower stress.
+3. Look through the schedule and make sure to make lifestyle changes to lower stress.

-Remember, do not stress over things you cannot control or change.
+Remember, do not stress over things that cannot be controlled or changed.